rain-king/linear-algebra/README.md

 # linear-algebra
-Some proograms for Linear Algebra in a few languages.
-Currently Lisp and Fortran.
+Some programs for Linear Algebra in a few languages.